svbygoibear/hermes-crypto-core/docs/improvements.md

 ### Have a server-side trigger for score updates
 Currently scores are updated using an endpoint from the F/E > but if there is a delay it means that we have a delay in processing the score.
 The solution here would be to implement something like a `webjob` or a queue server-side that checks for any votes that are older than 60 seconds to update them.

+### Implementing Auth Flow
+This is a big feature but the goal would be to create a proper auth service with OAuth integration, and use this to create an access token for users to identify themselves when they interact with the API.
+For this version of the project however, this is out of scope.

 # Development Improvements
 Development improvements may not be seen as important as critical, user-facing improvements but adding to any development improvements means better collaboration, better early issue detection as well as maintenance of the codebase which feeds into keeping the list of critical improvements _low_.